peytoncordero/DRI25/creating-simulations.md

 ## Populating the Simulation

 Now that we have created our Critter class, let's create a function that will populate our simulation with critters.
 I say function (not method), because it will live outside of our Critter class.
 Were we building a much more complex program, we'd likely want to create an entirely new Simulation class to control this aspect.
 Because our program is relatively simple, however, we'll simplify our code using a function.
-In a new cell, type the following:
+Take a look at the following code:

 ```python
 #populate our simulation with critters